 Linda Munro is a senior communications officer at CapU, focusing on media relations and external communications.
 With initial plans of joining the foreign service and becoming an ambassador, she completed a bachelor’s degree in geography and political science at Queen’s University.
 However, this education shifted her attention to community development and urban planning.

 A series of internships in India and Thailand introduced her to marketing and communications, laying the foundation for her career.
 She completed an MA in journalism at Western University and has worked in public relations and communications for the last 20 years.
 Since 2016, she has worked in communications in higher education.

-Outside of work, she is an active community volunteer, enjoys hiking, paddle boarding and 1,000-piece puzzles.
+Outside of work, she is a school trustee and an active community volunteer, she enjoys hiking, paddle boarding and 1,000-piece puzzles

 Kirk Pedersen is the marketing content generalist at CapU.
 He holds a Bachelor of Journalism degree from Kwantlen Polytechnic University and got his start working as a reporter for various Black Press papers before being hired to work on the Need for Speed team at Electronic Arts (EA).

 Since departing EA, he has spent a decade working in higher education, previously working in the marketing department at Douglas College.

 In his spare time, he enjoys playing guitar, pointing out classic cars, expanding his knowledge of hockey and baseball history and rudely shouting out answers while watching Jeopardy!
 Kirk moved to the North Shore just before the pandemic hit and lives with his wife in Deep Cove.